llunardon/speed-analyzer/README.md

 3. The colab notebook generates a zip archive of the model, which can be downloaded and used after extraction.
 The directory `models-def` contains some pre-trained models.
 For now the `main.py` script uses the models `model-binary-separatechannels` and `model-4classes-separatechannels`

+---

+### TODO:

+- Try using normal log-spectrogram instead of mel-spectrogram $\rightarrow$ will likely require another way to divide the dataset in two